-Digital Europe will support the European DIH network and EDIH collaboration to, for example, build EDIHs' local capacity to serve more than one country, to export a DIH's excellence, and to connect ecosystems.
+Digital Europe will support the European DIH network and EDIH collaboration to, for example, build EDIHs' local capacity to serve more than one region/country, to export a DIH's excellence, and to connect ecosystems.

-- Exporting / Importing EDIH excellence (EDIH-SME-EDIH): Based on complementary competence and infrastructure, EDIHs could export their specialisation to SMEs in other MS, in the form of opening up their facilities and knowledge to clients outside of its own region.
+- Exporting / Importing EDIH excellence: Based on complementary competence and infrastructure, EDIHs could export their specialisation to SMEs in other MS, in the form of opening up their facilities and knowledge to clients outside of its own region.
 Vice versa, if an EDIH misses certain expertise or facilities to support its own regional clients they can ask the support of other EDIHs who would have this expertise, and that way import expertise offered by other EDIHs.
-This could be done on an individual basis, starting from the needs of individual customers, but also in a more proactive way where several hubs together combine their knowledge and facilities to develop common services for their stakeholders. - Connecting ecosystems (SMEs-DIH-DIH-SMEs): Just like EDIHs at the local level build ecosystems by bringing into contact actors along the value chain to develop new innovations, at a European level several hubs can connect different ecosystems together by identifying innovation opportunities for users and suppliers coming from different regions.
-This will help SMEs expand and tap into other markets, develop EU value chains, create new business opportunities https://ec.europa.eu/cefdigital/wiki/display/EHOPERATIONS/eHealth+DSI+Operations+Home https://ec.europa.eu/digital-single-market/en/news/ministerial-declaration-egovernment-tallinn-declaration for companies or help commercialise earlier innovation experiments or pilots.
+This could be done on an individual basis, starting from the needs of individual customers, but also in a more proactive way where several hubs together combine their knowledge and facilities to develop common services for their stakeholders. - Connecting ecosystems: Just like EDIHs at the local level build ecosystems by bringing into contact actors along the value chain to develop new innovations, at a European level several hubs can connect different ecosystems together by identifying innovation opportunities for users and suppliers coming from different regions.
+This will help SMEs expand and tap into other markets, develop EU value chains, create new business opportunities for companies or help commercialise earlier innovation experiments or pilots.
 Also other types of common interest projects (e.g. open platforms, standards, standardised services, shared infrastructure, etc.) in collaboration with companies and stakeholders from the different regions can connect ecosystems and will help avoid unnecessary duplication of investment or give access to infrastructure at a lower cost.